-Start/Stop VMs and Scale-sets during off-hours
+Start/Stop VMs and Scale-sets during off-hours (NonWorking Hours)

 The Start/Stop VMs or VM Scalesets during off-hours (for development, test, lab env) feature start or stops enabled Azure VMs and VM Scaliest (VMSS).

-It is nothing new or something similar to a out of the box idea.
+It is nothing new or out-of-the-box idea.

 We all are already practising it with Runbook (Automation account), Azure provided feature within VM scope or via pipelines.
+But I have experienced some issues to make it more scheduled and parameterized, so it can be used within pipelines on-demand.

-Every time change in schedule requires to go and change the parameters or schedules for the automation in Runbooks or Azure internal feature.
+Every time change in schedule requires you to go and change the parameters or schedules for the automation in Runbooks or Azure internal feature.

 Extension link for Azure VM(s) Start/Stop schedule Link